mozilla-services/repoze.who.plugins.browserid/README.rst

                 audience does not match an item in the list will be rejected.

                 You must specify a value for this setting, since it is integral to the security of BrowserID.
-See the "security notes" section below for more details.
+See the Security Notes section below for more details.

   :rememberer_name:   The name of another repoze.who plugin which should be
                       called to remember/forget the authentication.
 This
                       would typically be a signed-cookie implementation such as the built-in auth_tkt plugin.
 If unspecificed or None then authentication will not be remembered.

   :postback_url:   The URL to which BrowserID credentials should be sent
                    for validation.
 The default value is hopefully conflict
-                    free: /repoze.who.plugins.browserid.postback
+                   free: /repoze.who.plugins.browserid.postback.

   :assertion_field:   The name of the POST form field in which to find the
                       BrowserID assertion.
 The default value is "assertion".